How do you know which travel products you should pack for your vacation? There are so many to choose from!

 Matilda shares 51 Best Gifts for Travelers for even more ideas!

 The top must-have items I definitely take on all my travels are my trusted backpack, passport holder and wet wipes.

 My backpack has a laptop partition along with the regular pockets.
 It is really convenient for packing my must-haves on any trip.
 I pack two days’ worth of clothes, toiletry kit, a book and my laptop in my backpack.

 A passport holder helps me keep my travel documents safe and in one place.
 I always carry it on myself.

 Wet wipes are a must for me as I keep wiping any surfaces I might touch for a long time in my travels.

-Since arriving in Asia, there are two specific things that I have found super useful.
-The first thing is a double plug adapter.
+Since arriving in Asia, there are two specific travel products that I have found super useful.
+The first item is a double plug adapter.
 You only need one socket to plug it in, but it has two USB outlets so I can charge a couple of things at once which is great.

-I’ve had this Bandolier iPhone accessory for over two years now and I can’t live without it.
+I’ve had a Bandolier iPhone accessory for over two years now and I can’t live without it.
 I never drop or lose my phone anymore.
-It’s also stylish and holds several credit cards. *This is Jamie – we also recommend these cross body cell phone bags if you have other brands of cell phones.
+It’s also stylish and holds several credit cards.
+Cross body cell phone bags are also good travel products if you have other brands of cell phones.